digdilem/taskpony/README.md

 # Schema

 Database schema: Taskpony uses Sqlite for simplicity and a small footprint.
+The schema is:

 / TasksDb